Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-Vitamin D contributes to the maintenance of normal bones, an effect supported by data showing a 15% fracture risk reduction in adults over 65 supplemented at doses above 20 µg per day.
+Fewer fractures after 65: vitamin D contributes to the maintenance of normal bones, an effect backed by a 15% reduction in fracture risk among adults supplemented above 20 µg per day.

 • Strong

-Vitamin D contributes to normal immune system function, a role confirmed by a meta-analysis of 25 randomized trials (11,321 participants) showing a 12% reduction in acute respiratory infections.
+Fewer respiratory infections: vitamin D contributes to normal immune system function, a role confirmed by a meta-analysis of 25 randomized trials (11,321 participants) measuring a 12% reduction in acute respiratory infections.

 • Strong

-Vitamin D contributes to the maintenance of normal muscle function.
-Clinical trials in older adults show improved lower limb strength and a 19% reduction in fall risk.
+Fewer falls in older adults: vitamin D contributes to the maintenance of normal muscle function, with improved lower limb strength and a 19% lower fall risk in clinical trials.

 • Strong

-Vitamin D contributes to the normal absorption of calcium and phosphorus, minerals essential for bone metabolism and cellular signaling.
+Bone minerals put to better use: vitamin D contributes to the normal absorption of calcium and phosphorus, essential for bone metabolism and cellular signaling.

 • Moderate

-A large-scale randomized trial (VITAL, 25,871 participants, 5 years) demonstrated a 22% reduction in autoimmune condition incidence among participants receiving 50 µg of vitamin D3 per day.
+Fewer autoimmune conditions reported: the VITAL randomized trial (25,871 participants, 5 years) measured a 22% reduction in their incidence among participants receiving 50 µg of vitamin D3 per day.

 • Emerging